Overview of Prevention and Early Help

 • Early Help should support children, young people and families to address needs at the lowest possible level and prevent them from escalating.

-• Children and family feeling listened to and enabled to be part of the solution.
+• Children and family feel listened to and enabled to be part of the solution.

 • A joined-up approach that helps the whole family now and into the future.